omerkalay/weather-app/README.md

 A sleek, modern weather application with a dark theme design.
 Built with vanilla web technologies and powered by **WeatherAPI.com** for real-time weather data.

+🤖 **AI-Assisted Development**: This project was developed with the assistance of AI tools for rapid prototyping and modern design implementation.

 ## ✨ Features

 - 🌍 **City Search**: Get weather information for any city worldwide with autocomplete